Property owners: complete your annual bedbug filing. The deadline to complete the filing is February 28, 2019.

 The online application will only allow validly registered property owners and managing agents of multiple dwellings to disclose bedbug infestation history.
 A building’s property registration must be current.
 If you have not registered your property, please do so by visiting Property Registration.

-From December 17, 2018 to February 28, 2019, property owners must report the bedbug infestation history for the previous year (November 2017 through November 2018).
-Please note that after this current filing period, property owners will be required to file between December 1 and December 31.
+From December 17, 2018 to February 28, 2019, property owners were required to report the bedbug infestation history for the previous year (November 2017 through November 2018).
+After this current filing period, property owners will be required to file between December 1 and December 31.

 Property owners will be required to report the following information:

 When submitting, the owner will certify that either:

 Once this filing with HPD is completed, in addition to taking the action which the owner certifies to (either providing the filing to each tenant, upon commencement of a new lease and with each renewal lease, or posting in a prominent location within such multiple dwelling), the owner must either distribute or post a brochure that provides information about the prevention, detection, and removal of bedbugs.